syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Calendar-UI-Customization.md

 ## Change dropdown alignment

-You can change the alignment of the dropdown spinner as full, center, left, right, top or bottom edge by using the [DropDownPlacement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownPlacement) property.
+You can change the alignment of the dropdown calendar as full, center, left, right, top or bottom edge by using the [DropDownPlacement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownPlacement) property.
 The default value of `DropDownPlacement` property is `Auto`.

-N> If you change the dropdown alignment by using `DropDownPlacement` property and there is not sufficient space, then `Calendar Date Picker` smartly shifts the spinner alignment.
+N> If you change the dropdown alignment by using `DropDownPlacement` property and there is not sufficient space, then `Calendar Date Picker` smartly shifts the dropdown calendar alignment.

 {% tabs %}
 {% highlight XAML %}